Britain and China to hail 'golden' ties during Xi visit

 “I‘m sure there’ll be all sorts of contracts lined up for signature ... but most of those will be statements of intent,” said Rod Wye, associate fellow of the Asia Programme at independent policy institute, Chatham House.

-Xi’s visit could include an announcements that Beijing will issue government debt in renminbi in London, making it the first financial center outside China to offer its sovereign debt, the Financial Times reported.

-For Britain, success in relations with China is largely measured in the change of tone since Prime Minister David Cameron angered Beijing in 2012 by meeting the Dalai Lama, Tibet’s exiled spiritual leader whom China denounces as a dangerous separatist.
-The Dalai Lama denies the charge.
+For Britain, success is largely measured in the change of tone since Prime Minister David Cameron angered Beijing in 2012 by meeting the Dalai Lama, whom China denounces as a dangerous separatist - a charge the Dalai Lama denies.

 Osborne’s visit a year later was seen as an attempt to repair bridges.